xuchunyang/helm-fuzzy-find/README.md

 To install, make sure this file is saved in a directory in your `load-path`, and add the line:

-      (require 'undo-tree)
+      (require 'helm-fuzzy-find)

 to your Emacs initialization file.

 Usage
 =====

-M-x helm-fuzzy-find to Launch `helm-fuzzy-find` from current buffer's directory, if with prefix argument, you can choose a directory to search.
+M-x helm-fuzzy-find to launch `helm-fuzzy-find` from the current buffer's directory, if with prefix argument, you can choose a directory to search.

 Like `helm-find`, you can also launch `helm-fuzzy-find` from